California county routes in zone A: A3

-County Route A3 or Standish–Buntingville Road is a road in Lassen County connected to U.S. Route 395, and functions as a bypass for northbound traffic around Susanville.
+County Route A3 (CR A3), or Standish–Buntingville Road, is a road in Lassen County, California, United States, connected to U.S. Route 395, and functions as a bypass for northbound traffic around Susanville.
 At its northern end it is signed for Reno (via US 395), and its southern end for Lakeview, also via US 395.

-This route still serves as bypass for north–south 395 motorists, but is no longer signed as such.
+This route still serves as bypass for north–south US 395 motorists, but is no longer signed as such.